qub-blesson/FedFly/README.md

 The code is tested on Python 3 with Pytorch version 1.4 and torchvision 0.5.

-In order to test the code, install Pytorch and torchvision on each IoT device (Raspberry Pis).
+In order to test the code, install Pytorch and torchvision on each IoT device (for example, Raspberry Pis as used in this work).
 One can install from pre-built PyTorch and torchvision pip wheel.
-Please download respective pip wheel as follows:
+Download respective pip wheel as follows:
 - Pyotrch: https://github.com/FedML-AI/FedML-IoT/tree/master/pytorch-pkg-on-rpi

-Or one may visit https://github.com/Rehmatkhan/InstallPytrochScript and follow the simple steps as follows:
+Or visit https://github.com/Rehmatkhan/InstallPytrochScript and follow the simple steps:
 ```
 # install and configure pytorch and torchvision on Raspberry devices
 #move to sudo